Dianne Buswell: Personal life

 Buswell was born in Bunbury, Western Australia.
 She began dancing at age 5, and went on to compete from an early age in State, National and International Ballroom and Latin events.
+She has two older brothers.

 Buswell dated soap actor Anthony Quinlan from late 2017 to October 2018.

 In late 2018, Buswell began dating Joe Sugg, her celebrity partner from Strictly Come Dancing.
 The couple confirmed that they were living together in August 2019.
-In February 2021, they revealed that they had bought their first house together.
-In September 2025, Buswell and Sugg announced that they were expecting their first child, a son.
+In February 2021 they revealed that they had bought a house together.
+Their child, a son named Bowden, was born in March 2026 through emergency C-section.